Objective

 Once Your Flights Are Booked

 Booking your reward flights will be the part of trip planning that requires the most flexibility, so I always suggest that as a starting point.
-Once your flights are confirmed and ticketed, go ahead and start planning the other parts of your trip:
+Once your flights are confirmed and ticketed, go ahead and start planning the other parts of your trip:- Hotel Booking*

 - Scheduling Time Off Work